Best Practices in Employment Contracts for Overseas based staff

 We commissioned the following article from a US employment law specialist to help American companies understand how to structure employment contracts for workers based overseas.

-For American multi-nationals, business has never been more global.
+For American multinationals, the business has never been more global.
 As a consequence, it’s also never been more complicated.
 As you expand your overseas activities into more and more countries, you need to staff your foreign offices, projects and initiatives with qualified workers who are often your most valuable asset.
-In doing do, it is essential to have the right Employment Contract or Contracts in place, after taking into consideration the relevant practical and legal factors.
+In doing so, it is essential to have the right Employment Contract or Contracts in place, after taking into consideration the relevant practical and legal factors.

 What are best practices, and wise considerations, for securing appropriate employment contracts for your existing and new employees in your foreign office?

 Client Service Agreement

 You establish your company’s relationship with a PEO through a client service agreement (CSA).
 This CSA defines and sets forth which functions the PEO will perform, and which functions your company will retain, in the securement of your foreign-based workforce.

 Customarily, the foreign PEO becomes “employer of record”, pays your local employees, and ensures compliance with all laws, regulations and customs of the host country.
 Except in rare cases, your Company will hire, fire and otherwise be 100% responsible for the direction and control of all employees.
 (Whether taking 100% control is the right move will be addressed below.)